vorthkor/victao-blog/_posts/2021-12-10-headlessraspi.md

 categories: learn
 ---

-# How to headless set up your raspberry pi
+How to headless set up your raspberry pi

+# Ahoy

 > Writing this because everytime I format the SD Card I forgot how to set the headless way.